gmetais/UXFirst/README.md

 This script uses the Navigation Timing API when it is available and has a fallback (less accurate) when it is not.

+## Contributing

+Feedback is very precious and any help is more than welcome!

+## Author

+Gaël Métais.
+I'm a webperf freelance based in Paris.
+If you understand french, you can visit [my website](http://www.gaelmetais.com).